woacepheus/Port-Windows-11-Xiaomi-Mi-9/InstallWindows-en/InstallWindowsManually.md

 - You can now reboot your phone using ```adb reboot bootloader```.
 You will be able to boot to Android™ and your phone will work normally.
 Set it up if you need it.

-You will be back into POCO X3 Pro bootloader.
+You will be back into Xiaomi Mi 9 bootloader.

 ## Boot Windows 🚀